sweetydhawale/sweetydhawale/README.md

   A versatile Data professional with 3.2+ years of experience and a passion for turning raw data into actionable insights.
 I specialize in Python, SQL, and data visualization tools like Tableau and Power BI.

  📈 Professioanl Highlight:

-Data Analyst: Infosys PVT Limited, Pune (2022- Present)
+ -Data Analyst: Infosys PVT Limited, Pune (2022- Present)

 🌱 Currently exploring: Advanced Machine Learning, Big Data Analytics, and Data Warehousing.